Jbleezy/BO1-Reimagined/README.md

 * Fix sprint and dive anims on ray gun

 ## GRIEF TODO:
+* Five: fix lighting not being correct on initial spawn
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
 * Add EMP grenades to grief
 * Add new grief damage fx